Might Sites become Doorway Pages Over Time?

-A system may determine a measure of how a content of a document changes over time, generate a score for the document based, at least in part, on the measure of how the content of the document changes over time, and rank the document with regard to at least one other document based, at least in part, on the score.
+A system may determine a measure of how the content of a document changes over time, generate a score for the document-based, at least in part, on the measure of how the content of the document changes over time, and rank the document concerning at least one other document based, at least in part, on the score.

 The new claims focus upon instances where the content of a page changes so much that it has quite possibly become a doorway page.
 The patent description tells us in one section what Google might be keeping an eye out for:

-Search engine 125 may then monitor the topic(s) of a document over time and use this information for scoring purposes.
+The search engine may then monitor the topic(s) of a document over time and use this information for scoring purposes.

 A significant change over time in the set of topics associated with a document may indicate that the document has changed owners and previous document indicators, such as score, anchor text, etc., are no longer reliable.